Brookyln Lyceum Maru

-Another example is if a Plaintiff withdraws the case as one of the tenets of jurisdiction is that there must be an actual dispute alleged.
+If a Plaintiff withdraws the case, the case no longer has one of the requisite tenets of jurisdiction is that there must be an actual dispute alleged.
 So, a withdrawn case terminates the court's "power to declare the law".

 If a case settles, clearly the court has no power because there is no longer truly a dispute before the court.

 The New York State Legislature went further stating a complaint is abandoned by act of law (no court action necessary) if you serve a complaint, a Defendant does not answer within the prescribed time (either 20 days if served personally or 40 days after proof of service), and more than a year passes after the expiration of the answering period without the Plaintiff taking any action toward judgment.

 In this circumstance, the applicable law, CPLR 3215c is unequivocal law that the court must, on its own or on request of a party, dismiss the case as abandoned.